danascheider/sim_legacy_frontend/README.md

 #### Deploying

 All deployments should be done from the `main` branch.
 Note that, on Heroku, the app runs from the `build` directory.
-For that reason, you should run `yarn build` on each pull request branch and commit changes to the `build` directory before merging the PR.
-After merging, on your local terminal, run:
+That's why the [Development Workflows](#development-workflows) section above suggests making a PR with the changes to the `build` directory based off the branch of your main PR to facilitate review.
+After merging both PRs, on your local terminal, run:
 ```
 git checkout main
 git pull